-Like most ideas that eventually come into fruition, Coffee + Crumbs was developed in the shower, one of the only places I am able to fully think creatively.
+Like most ideas that eventually come to fruition, Coffee + Crumbs was developed in the shower, one of the only places I am able to think creatively.

-Last November, I was feeling a bit.....bombarded.
-Bombarded with blogs and online magazines and Pinterest and a hundred other online resources that creeped into my daily routine, and thus, my idea of what life should look like, be like, feel like, etc. It seemed as though every time I turned on my computer, a shiny new website appeared, targeting itself to women---and specifically, women my age.
+Last November, I was feeling a bit … bombarded.
+Bombarded with blogs and online magazines and Pinterest and a hundred other online resources that creeped into my daily routine, and thus, my idea of what life should look like, be like, feel like, etc. It seemed as though every time I turned on my computer, a shiny new website appeared, targeting itself to women—specifically, women my age.

 And as much as I admired and loved those websites, I started to feel like something was missing.

 It suddenly felt like a void in the Internet.
 Where could moms go to read about motherhood in all of its difficult and wonderful glory?
 Where could moms go to read about topics deeper than nursery decor and postpartum hair loss?
 Where could—with the exception of personal blogs—moms find real life stories about motherhood?